apl-cornell/SCIF/docs/Introduction/Your-First-SCIF-Contract.md

 #### Deploying SCIF Contracts

-After compilation, you will get a Solidity file that is equipped with full security guarantees that SCIF promises.
-One way to deploy it is to use the Foundry toolchain.
+After compilation, you will obtain a Solidity file that inherits the full security guarantees provided by SCIF: **no reentrancy vulnerabilities, no CDA vulnerabilities, and no improper error handling**.
+You can deploy it using the Foundry toolchain:

 ```bash
 mkdir scif_erc20_token